 - Securities Issuance & Offering

 - Securities Underwriting

 - Merger & Acquisition

 - Corporate Valuation

 - Financial Restructuring

 - Financial Feasibility

-Entering into various types of transactions of the listed company in order to comply with the regulations of SEC and SET such as acquisition and disposal of assets, connected transactions, delisting of securities, etc.
+- Entering into various types of transactions of the listed company in order to comply with the regulations of SEC and SET such as acquisition and disposal of assets, connected transactions, delisting of securities, etc.

-In the past year, the Company served as a financial advisor for the initial public offering such as Healthlead PLC, participated in the distribution of initial public offering (IPO) of 20 securities, lead underwriters of 3 securities, and underwriters of 17 securities.
-The Company's securities underwriting in 2021 are as follows:
+In the past year, the Company served as a financial advisor for the initial public offering such as i-Tail Corporation PLC, participated in the distribution of initial public offering (IPO) of 19 securities, lead underwriters of 2 securities, and underwriters of 17 securities.
+The Company's securities underwriting in 2022 are as follows: